-Net cash used in operating activities was \$206.5 million for the year ended December 31, 2022.
-Cash used in operating activities was primarily driven by the increase in net loss during this period due to increased payroll and personnel expenses and manufacturing and clinical trial costs to support overall growth.
+Net cash used in operating activities decreased to \$154.2 million for the year ended December 31, 2023, primarily attributable to a decrease in net loss during the year driven by the maturation of the tarcocimab clinical program and timing of manufacturing activities.
 Cash used in operating activities was also driven by changes in operating assets and liabilities.